The ESTER project

 A first "realistic" model of a completely radiative star encapsulated in bounding sphere may be found in Espinosa Lara F. and Rieutord M. (2007), The dynamics of a fully radiative rapidly rotating star enclosed within a spherical box, ref.
 Astron.
 Astrophys., vol. 470, p.
 1013-1022

-The same but now with a spheroidal boundary which spouses an isobar surface; in Rieutord M. and Espinosa Lara F. (2009), On the dynamics of a radiative rapidly rotating star, in Comm.
+The same but now with a spheroidal boundary which spouses an isobar surface; in Rieutord and Espinosa Lara (2009), On the dynamics of a radiative rapidly rotating star, in Comm.
 Asterosismology, vol. 158., pp.~99-103

 A synthesis of the results dating October 2011 may be visualized in this pdf presentation given by F. Espinosa Lara at Santa Barbara conference on Asteroseismology KITP Conference

 A first detailed account on the ESTER code: the physics of the model, its mathematical description, its numerical technique and the first results.
-These models give the characteristics of stars with mass in the range 3 to 20 solar masses, rotating up to 98% of the break-up velocities.
-These models describe steady-state solutions of the 2D stellar structure solution including for the first time a self-consistent determination of the differential rotation and the associated meridian circulations; see M. Rieutord and F. Espinosa Lara (2012), Ab initio modelling of steady rotating star in Seismology for studies of stellar rotation and convection, Edts Goupil et al., Lecture Notes in Physics, vol. 835, p.
-49, Springer. and Espinosa Lara F. and Rieutord M. (2013), Self-consistent 2D-models of fast rotating early-type stars, in Astron.
+These models give the characteristics of stars with mass in the range 2 to 20 solar masses, rotating up to 98% of the break-up velocities.
+These models describe steady-state solutions of the 2D stellar structure solution including for the first time a self-consistent determination of the differential rotation and the associated meridian circulations; see Rieutord and Espinosa Lara (2012), Ab initio modelling of steady rotating star in Seismology for studies of stellar rotation and convection, Edts Goupil et al., Lecture Notes in Physics, vol. 835, p.
+49, Springer. and Espinosa Lara and Rieutord (2013), Self-consistent 2D-models of fast rotating early-type stars, in Astron.
 Astrophys., vol. 552, A35

 A detailed presentation of the ESTER code, with its numerical performance (spectral convergence for instance) may be found in Rieutord et al. (2016) An algorithm for computing the 2D structure of fast rotating stars, in J. Computational Phys.., vol. 318, 277-304.

 ESTER has been used to model the evolution of the rotation of massive stars.
 Such stars indeed lose mass and therefore angular momentum since they rotate.
-This investigation was realized by Damien Gagnier during his PhD thesis and is detail in 2 papers Gagnier et al. (2019a) Critical angular velocity and anisotropic mass loss of rotating stars with radiation-driven winds and Gagnier et al. (2019b) Evolution of rotation in rapidly rotating early-type stars during the main sequence with 2D models (see Astron.
+This investigation was realized by Damien Gagnier during his PhD thesis and is detailed in 2 papers Gagnier et al. (2019a) Critical angular velocity and anisotropic mass loss of rotating stars with radiation-driven winds and Gagnier et al. (2019b) Evolution of rotation in rapidly rotating early-type stars during the main sequence with 2D models (see Astron.
 Astrophys., vol. 625, A88, A89).

 A representation of the discretization grid: the star is shaded and split into several layers; the outer white region is an outer vacuum domain where only the gravitational potential is computed.
 The shape of a n=3/2 polytrope rotating close to the break-up velocity.
 The same for a n=3 polytrope; note that as this polytrope is more centrally condensed, its inner regions are less flattened.